ChenJinCan/nextnote-privacy/privacy.md

 **Last Updated: August 17, 2025**

 NextNote (“the App”, “we”, “our”, or “us”) respects your privacy and is committed to protecting your personal data.
-This Privacy Policy explains what information we collect, how we use it, and your rights regarding your data.
+This Privacy Policy explains what information we collect, how we use it, how we protect it, and your rights.

 ---

 ## 1. Information We Collect
+When you use NextNote, we may collect the following types of information:

-- **Camera Access**: Used solely to take photos that you choose to insert into your notes.
+- **Camera Access**: To allow you to capture photos for your notes.
-- **Microphone Access**: Used to record audio notes when you explicitly request it.
+- **Microphone Access**: To enable voice recording features.
-- **Local Storage**: Notes and related files may be stored locally on your device.
+- **Local Storage**: Notes and related files stored directly on your device.
-- **iCloud Storage**: If enabled, your notes can be synced across your devices through Apple’s iCloud service.
+- **iCloud Storage**: If enabled, notes are synced and backed up through Apple iCloud.
-- **Internet Access**: Required for synchronization, backup, and providing core app functionality.
+- **Internet Access**: Required for synchronization, backup, and connectivity with cloud services.

+We do not collect sensitive personal identifiers (such as government IDs, financial information, or health data).

 ---

-## 2. How We Use Your Information
+## 2. How We Use Information

-- To allow you to create, edit, and manage your notes.
+We use the information we collect to:
+- Provide core note-taking functionality, including text, photo, and audio notes.
+- Synchronize notes across devices using iCloud (if enabled).
-- To store your notes securely on your device and, if enabled, in iCloud.
+- Store your notes securely on your device or in iCloud.
-- To provide photo and audio note-taking features.
-- To enable synchronization across devices through iCloud.
+- Improve stability and reliability of the App.

-We do **not** use your personal data for advertising or marketing purposes.
+We do **not** sell or share your personal information with advertisers.

 ---

-## 3. Data Storage and Security
+## 3. How We Share Information

-- Your notes are stored securely either on your device or in iCloud (if you choose to enable cloud sync).
-- We do not access or share your personal notes with third parties.
+- We do not sell, rent, or trade your personal data.
-- We rely on Apple’s iCloud infrastructure for cloud storage security.
+- Notes are private to you and are not shared with third parties, except when you choose to back up via iCloud.
+- iCloud is provided by Apple, and the storage and transmission of data through iCloud is subject to [Apple’s Privacy Policy](https://www.apple.com/legal/privacy/).

 ---

-## 4. Third-Party Services
+## 4. Data Storage and Security

-- **Apple iCloud**: If enabled, your notes will be stored and synchronized using iCloud.
-The use of iCloud is governed by Apple’s Privacy Policy.
+- Your notes are stored either locally on your device or securely in iCloud.
+- We use industry-standard measures to protect your data from unauthorized access or loss.
+- No method of transmission or storage is 100% secure; we encourage you to keep your device protected.

 ---

-## 5. Your Rights
+## 5. Third-Party Services

-- You may choose to disable iCloud synchronization at any time in your device settings.
-- You may delete your notes from your device or iCloud at any time.
-- If you uninstall the App, all local data stored on your device will be deleted.
+NextNote integrates with:
+- **Apple iCloud**: Used for cloud synchronization and backup.

+These services are governed by their own privacy policies.

 ---

+## 6. Your Rights
+Depending on your jurisdiction (e.g., GDPR, CCPA), you may have the following rights:
+- **Access and Portability**: Request a copy of your data.
+- **Correction**: Update or correct inaccurate information.
+- **Deletion**: Delete your notes and account data.
+- **Withdraw Consent**: Disable iCloud sync or revoke app permissions at any time.

+To exercise these rights, you may manage settings within your device or contact us directly.

+---

+## 7. Children’s Privacy
+NextNote is not directed to children under 13 (or the minimum age in your jurisdiction).
+We do not knowingly collect data from children.
+If we become aware of such collection, we will promptly delete the data.

+---

+## 8. Changes to This Policy
+We may update this Privacy Policy from time to time.
+Any changes will be posted on this page with an updated “Last Updated” date.

+---

-## 6. Contact Us
+## 9. Contact Us

-If you have any questions about this Privacy Policy or your data, please contact us at:
+If you have questions about this Privacy Policy or your data, please contact us at:
-📧 **support@nextnote.app**
+📧 **865525900@qq.com**